hillerlab/REforge/README.md

 ```
 REforge.py <tree> <motiffile> <lost_species_list> <element_list>
 ```
 This creates for every CRE a REforge_branch_scoring.py job.
-Each line in alljobs<suffix> consists a single job.
+Each line in alljobs_<scorefile> consists a single job.
 Each job is completely independent of any other job, thus each job can be run in parallel to others.

 Execute that alljobs file.
-Either sequentially by doing
+Either sequentially via
 ```
-chmod +x alljobs_simulation
-./alljobs_simulation > scores_simulation
+bash alljobs_simulation > scores_simulation
 ```
 or run it in parallel by using a compute cluster.
 Every job returns a line in the following format: motif_file	CRE_file	(branch_start>branch_end:branch_score	)*	<
-which should be concatenated into a file called "scores<suffix>".
+which should be concatenated into a file called "<scorefile>".

 ## Step 2: Association test
 ```